ValoCookie/osu-Requests/README.md

 ---

-# What's new in 1.0.3.0
+# Microsoft Store stable — what's new in 1.0.3.0

-**Version 1.0.3.0** is the latest desktop build and is currently being uploaded/submitted to the Microsoft Store.
+**Version 1.0.3.0** is the current Microsoft Store stable build.

 This update includes a pretty large collection of stream-management and quality-of-life improvements.